 Pre-market update (updated 9:00am eastern):

-- US futures are slightly higher ahead of the bell.
+- US futures are slightly lower ahead of the bell.

 Technical Outlook (SPX):

 - Despite trading higher for most of the day, the SPX succumbed to a late day sell-off that finished the market slightly in the red.